wai-ming-chan/GAN-SoilNitrogen/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
-- Special thanks to [DSSAT](https://github.com/DSSAT/dssat-csm-os/tree/v4.8.2.0) for providing the simulator to generate the dataset.
+- Special thanks to [Decision Support System for Agrotechnology Transfer (DSSAT)](https://github.com/DSSAT/dssat-csm-os/tree/v4.8.2.0) for providing the simulator to generate the dataset.
 - Gratitude to all contributors who have invested their time in improving this project.
 - Acknowledgment to [Related Research Paper or Project] that inspired this work.